Mqhir/Slapper/README.md

 # Slapper
-This is not the orijinal Slapper plugin.
+This is not the original Slapper plugin.
 # Supported Version
 1.16.200